agile8118/cpeak/README.md

 - **Minimalism**: No unnecessary bloat, with zero dependencies.
 Just the core essentials you need to build fast and reliable applications.
 - **Performance**: Engineered to be fast, **Cpeak** won’t sacrifice speed for excessive customizability.
-- **Educational**: Every new change made in the project will be explained in great detail in a YouTube playlist (playlist will be added soon).
+- **Educational**: Every new change made in the project will be explained in great detail in this [YouTube playlist](https://www.youtube.com/playlist?list=PLCiGw8i6NhvqsA-ZZcChJ0kaHZ3hcIVdY).
 Follow this project and let's see what it takes to build an industry-leading product!
 - **Express.js Compatible**: You can easily refactor from Cpeak to Express.js and vice versa.
 Many npm packages that work with Express.js will also work with Cpeak.

 ## Table of Contents